TabLeak: Tabular Data Leakage in Federated Learning: Tabular Leakage

-\paragraph{Continuous Features} In case of the continuous features, we calculate the entropy assuming that errors of the reconstructed samples follow a Gaussian distribution.
+\paragraph{Continuous Features} In case of continuous features, we calculate the entropy by first making the standard assumption that the errors of the reconstructed continuous features follow a Gaussian distribution.
 As such, we first estimate the sample variance $\hat{\sigma}^2_i$ for the $i$-th continuous feature and then plug it in to calculate the entropy of the corresponding Gaussian: $H^C_i = \frac{1}{2} + \frac{1}{2}\,\log\, 2 \pi \hat{\sigma}^2_i$.
-As this approach is universal over all continuous features, it is enough to simply scale the features themselves to make their entropy comparable.
-For example, this can be achieved by working only with standardized features.

-Note that as the categorical and the continuous features are fundamentally different from an information theoretic perspective, we have no robust means to combine them in a way that would allow for equal treatment.
-Therefore, when assessing the credibility of recovered features, we will always distinguish between categorical and continuous features.
+Cross-feature comparability can be achieved by scaling all features, \eg standardization.